MDSLab/s4t-lightning-rod/README.md

 More details about Stack4Things can be found [here](https://github.com/MDSLab/stack4things).

-Lighthing-rod is the node-side component in the Stack4Things architecture.
+Lighthing-rod is the board-side component in the Stack4Things architecture.
 In this repository, you find the version that works with the standalone version of the IoTronic service that you can find [**here**](https://github.com/MDSLab/s4t-iotronic-standalone).

 Lightning-rod (in its standalone version) has been tested to work on: